Cthompsonlbi/UFOs/README.md

 The result is a visually appealing webpage with nice functionality.
 It is user friendly and inviting and has the look and feel of well thought out and designed webpage.
 It can handle multiple inputs and can filter data based upon those inputs.
 It delivers upon all of Dana's requests and requirements.

 ## Summary:
 This was an interesting project and learned a lot.
+However, there are many drawbacks or opportunity for improvements.
+Two of the drawbacks that could be addressed through additional coding are as follows:

-One of the drawbacks that I saw from a user perspective is there is nothing in place to notify whether a parameter like, date, city, or country that is entered is valid.
-Another drawback would be the formatting of the inputs.
+* Nothing in place to notify whether a parameter like, date, city, or country that is entered is valid.
+* Formatting of the inputs.
 Meaning the state, country, and dates need to be inputted exactly as it is stored in the data file.

 To address this there are a couple of approaches that could be implemented.
-The first being error messaging.
+Those approaches are listed below:

+* Error messaging.
 If an user inputs and invalid date, city, country or shape or the input does not exist, a message should return stating that the "Input entered by the user does not exist, please modify your input and try again".
-Adding some "smarts" that handle date formatting, capitalization, and abbreviations for countries would be a nice add on feature to make the user experience better.
-A second option is to offer to return data based on a date range, or a radius.
+* Adding some "smarts" that handle date formatting, capitalization, and abbreviations for countries would be a nice add on feature to make the user experience better.
+* Another option is to offer to return data based on a date range, or a radius.
 If the user of the website did not put in a location that is present in the list of available data, it could return filtered data based on dates plus or minus seven days or if a city that is inputted by the user does not return an exact match then a radius option can be selected to return locations within the selected radius.

+These are just a couple of suggestions that could make the user want to use the webpage and lend itself to being a webpage that users would like to come back to and spend more time on.